Middle Bass Island: History

 Lonz Winery has been renovated by the state of Ohio, and was reopened to the public on June 22, 2017.
 They are not producing or selling wine on site, but it is open for tours.
-The nearby Lonz mansion is planned to be renovated and open to the public by 2024.
+The historic Lonz Mansion reopened to island visitors in 2024 as a first floor Prohibition-era museum and a second floor overnight stay.

 Tourism

-Middle Bass is serviced by the Miller Boat Line from Catawba Island and the Middle Bass Ferry Line from Put-In-Bay.
-It is common to use Middle Bass as a less crowded base and then take the Sonny S (sole ship of the Middle Bass Ferry Line) to Put-In-Bay for the day.
+Middle Bass is serviced by the Miller Boat Line from Catawba Island and the Middle Bass Ferry Line from Put-in-Bay.
+It is common to use Middle Bass as a less crowded base and then take the Sonny S (sole vessel of the Middle Bass Ferry Line) to Put-in-Bay for the day.

 Middle Bass Island Airport has a 1852-foot runway with commercial air-taxi service.
 Middle Bass-East Point Airport offers a 2,085-foot turf runway.